brejoc/filtra/README.md

 # The Architecture

-In its core Filtra is a Prometheus exporter that fetches all of the issues from a Github repository and provides the gathered and enriched (lead and cycle times) as metrics.
+In its core Filtra is a Prometheus exporter that fetches all of the issues from a Github repository and provides the gathered and enriched (lead and cycle times) data as metrics.
 Those metrics are then scraped by Prometheus and visualized with Grafana.

 ## Work In Progress